f5devcentral/f5-big-iq-lab/docs/class6/module5/lab2.rst

   :align: center

-10. Navigate to the Configuration tab > Local Traffic > Profile and filter on ``silo-lab-http-profile`` to confirm the HTTP profile was rename.
+10. Navigate to the Configuration tab > Local Traffic > Profile and filter on ``silo-lab-http-profile`` to confirm the HTTP profile was renamed.

 .. image:: ../pictures/img_module6_lab2-10.png
   :scale: 40%
   :align: center

-.. note:: You can eventually go to the **SJC-vBIGIP01.termmarc.com** to also verify.
+You can eventually go to the BIG-IP **SJC-vBIGIP01.termmarc.com** to verify the profile has been renamed correctly.